eviltester/eviltester/README.md

 <tr>
 <td>

-**Programmer of Practice Apps to help you practice and improve your Testing and Automating**
+**Programmer of Apps to help you practice your Testing and Automating**

 - [The Pulper](https://thepulper.herokuapp.com)
 - [Rest Listicator API](http://rest-list-system.herokuapp.com/listicator/)